luigiberducci/luigiberducci.github.io/awards.md

 GARR Scholarship (19,000€) for the project *"ML4NP: A machine learning approach for Neutrino Physics"*, Feb-Sep 2020.

 M.Sc.
-Degree, Sapienza University of Rome, 2020.
+Degree with honors, Sapienza University of Rome, 2020.